 The United States spends more on prescription drugs compared to other developed nations.
-On average the United States as much as double the prices for prescription compared to the Western world.
-The main reason is the lack of price negotiations and control over the drug prices.
-In the other industrial countries, there is a single payer system with proper health technology assessment and price negotiations, however, the system in the United States is completely different.
-There are several payers including Medicare and Medicaid and there are no price controls.
+On average, the United States spends as much as 2X times on prescription drugs compared to the Western world.
+The main reason is the lack of price negotiations at the central level.
+In the other industrial countries, there is a single-payer system with proper health technology assessment and price negotiations; however, the system in the United States is entirely different.
+There are several payers, including Medicare and Medicaid, and there are no price controls.

-In the United States, the Veteran Administration spends only one-third price compared to the national average and the prices comparable to prices in New Zealand.
-The reason is having a central body which does the price negotiation and avoids inclusion in the formulary if the product doesn’t show enough added benefit.
+In the United States, the Veteran Administration spends only one-third of the price compared to the national average and the prices comparable to New Zealand.
+The reason has a central body that does the price negotiation and avoids inclusion in the formulary if the product doesn’t show enough added benefit.

-Fragmentation of the payers is one the major reason for high prices
+Fragmentation of the payers is the primary reason for high prices

-Countries like in Australia has a single payer system who can negotiate the drug prices.
-However, in the United States, there are several insurance systems that provide healthcare expenses, making the system fragmented.
+In countries like Australia, a single-payer negotiates drug prices.
+However, in the United States, several insurance systems provide healthcare expenses, making the system fragmented.
 This provides an advantage for the pharmaceutical companies in raising the prices.

-High prices in the United States drives innovation.
-Price regulation and reduction in pharmaceutical prices can significantly impact the research in the pharmaceutical industry.
-The United States leads the drug innovation making the patients across the world able to access the new drugs.
-Most of the drug innovation is done by small companies which are highly promoted because of the high drug prices.
+High prices in the United States drive innovation.
+Price regulation and reduction in pharmaceutical costs can significantly impact the research in the pharmaceutical industry.
+The United States leads the drug innovation, making patients worldwide able to access the new drugs.